dbbaskette/gp-assistant/README.md

 *   **Java 21**: The application is built with the latest LTS Java version.
 *   **Maven 3.9+**: The project uses a Maven Wrapper (`./mvnw`), so a local Maven installation is optional but recommended for advanced tasks.
 *   **Greenplum or PostgreSQL**: A running database instance with the `pgvector` extension enabled.
-*   **OpenAI API Key**: Required for generating document embeddings and chat completions.
+*   **OpenAI API Key (optional)**: Supply to route chat and embeddings through OpenAI; otherwise the app targets a local OpenAI-compatible server.

 ---